 A US study suggests strong gun control regulations reduce a state’s firearm deaths, but having neighbors with more lenient laws undermines their effect.

-In 2017, 39,773 people died from gun-related injuries in the United States, according to the National Center for Injury Prevention and Control.
+In 2017, 39,773 people died from gun-related injuries in the United States, according to the

 Overall, research indicates that stronger state laws governing the sale and ownership of firearms reduce firearm-related deaths.
 However, some states have relatively high rates of gun deaths despite strict regulations.